Skip to main content

 Therapeutic strategies may extend beyond basic stress reduction to include targeted nutritional interventions, such as the use of anti-inflammatory omega-3 fatty acids or polyphenols, and a rigorous assessment of sleep quality and other lifestyle factors that contribute to the body’s total inflammatory load.

 The success of advanced protocols, including TRT, female hormone balancing, and peptide therapies, is ultimately dependent on creating a physiological environment that is receptive to their anabolic and restorative signals.
-Addressing the inflammatory undercurrent of is fundamental to achieving that state.
+Addressing the inflammatory undercurrent of chronic stress is fundamental to achieving that state.

 References